LubomirKonecny/LubomirKonecny/README.md

-- 👋 Hi, I’m @LubomirKonecny
+- 👋 Hi, I’m @LubomirKonecny.
 - 👀 I’m interested in computers and music.
 - 🌱 I’m currently learning Python, C#, Kotlin.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Reddit: https://www.reddit.com/user/LubomirKonecny | Gmail: lubomirkonecny261@gmail.com
+- 📫 How to reach me Reddit: https://www.reddit.com/user/LubomirKonecny | Gmail: lubomirkonecny261@gmail.com.

 <!---
 LubomirKonecny/LubomirKonecny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.